christosgalano/christosgalano.github.io/_drafts/evolutionary-architecture.md

    Automated build, test, and deployment pipelines enable rapid, reliable releases.
 Continuous integration and delivery (CI/CD) make it easier to introduce changes without sacrificing stability.

 5. **Resilience and Adaptability**
    Systems are designed to handle failures gracefully.
-Fault tolerance, redundancy, and self-healing mechanisms ensure the system remains robust during evolution.
+Fault tolerance, redundancy, and self-healing mechanisms keep the system dependable while it evolves.

 These principles work together to create systems that can evolve safely and efficiently.
 But how does this compare to traditional architectural approaches?